civican/legisinfo/44-1/bills/S-12/bill_text.md

 Paragraph 153.1(1)(a) of the `Criminal Code` is replaced by the following:

-an indictable offence and liable to imprisonment for a term not exceeding **10** years; or

-> **Explanatory Note**:
-> Relevant portion of subsection 153.1(1):
-> *Existing Text*:
-> > Every person who is in a position of trust or authority towards a person with a mental or physical disability or who is a person with whom a person with a mental or physical disability is in a relationship of dependency and who, for a sexual purpose, counsels or incites that person to touch, without that person's consent, his or her own body, the body of the person who so counsels or incites, or the body of any other person, directly or indirectly, with a part of the body or with an object, is guilty of
-> > an indictable offence and liable to imprisonment for a term not exceeding five years; or
+an indictable offence and liable to imprisonment for a term not exceeding 10 years; or

 ### Section 2

-  **(1)** The portion of subsection 486.4(1) of the Act before paragraph (a) is replaced by the following:

-### Section 486.4

-      **(1)** Subject to subsection (2), the presiding judge or justice may make an order directing that any information that could identify the victim or a witness shall not be published in any document, broadcast or transmitted in any way or **otherwise made available**, in proceedings in respect of

-  **(2)** Subparagraph 486.4(1)(a)(i) of the Act is replaced by the following:
+  **(1)** Subparagraph 486.4(1)(a)(i) of the Act is replaced by the following:

-    an offence under section 151, 152, 153, 153.1, 155, 160, 162, **162.1**, 163.1, 170, 171, 171.1, 172, 172.1, 172.2, 173, 213, 271, 272, 273, 279.01, 279.011, 279.02, 279.03, 280, 281, 286.1, 286.2, 286.3, 346 or 347, or
+    an offence under section 151, 152, 153, 153.1, 155, 160, 162, 162.1, 163.1, 170, 171, 171.1, 172, 172.1, 172.2, 173, 213, 271, 272, 273, 279.01, 279.011, 279.02, 279.03, 280, 281, 286.1, 286.2, 286.3, 346 or 347, or

+  **(2)** Paragraph 486.4(2)(a) of the Act is replaced by the following:

+    as soon as feasible, inform any witness under the age of 18 years and the victim of the right to make an application for the order;

-  **(3)** Subsection 486.4(2.1) of the Act is replaced by the following:
+  **(3)** Subsection 486.4(2) of the Act is amended by adding "and" at the end of paragraph (b) and by adding the following after that paragraph:

-    **(2.1)** Subject to subsection (2.2), in proceedings in respect of an offence other than an offence referred to in subsection (1), if the victim is under the age of 18 years, the presiding judge or justice may make an order directing that any information that could identify the victim shall not be published in any document, broadcast or transmitted in any way or **otherwise made available**.
+    if an order is made, as soon as feasible, inform the witnesses and the victim who are the subject of that order of its existence and of their right to apply to revoke or vary it.

-  **(4)** Section 486.4 of the Act is amended by adding the following after subsection (3):
+  **(4)** Subsection 486.4(2.2) of the Act is amended by striking out "and" at the end of paragraph (a), by adding "and" at the end of paragraph (b) and by adding the following after paragraph (b):

+    if an order is made, as soon as feasible, inform the victim of the existence of the order and of their right to apply to revoke or vary it.

+  **(5)** Subsection 486.4(4) of the Act is replaced by the following:

-    **(3.1)** If the prosecutor makes an application for an order under paragraph (2)(b) or (2.2)(b), the presiding judge or justice shall inquire of the prosecutor if reasonable steps were taken, before the application was made, to consult the victim with respect to the application.
+    **(3.1)** If the prosecutor makes an application for an order under paragraph (2)(b) or (2.2)(b), the presiding judge or justice shall

+      if the victim or witness is present, inquire of the victim or witness if they wish to be the subject of the order;

+      if the victim or witness is not present, inquire of the prosecutor if, before the application was made, they determined if the victim or witness wishes to be the subject of the order; and

+      in any event, advise the prosecutor of their duty under subsection (3.2).

+    **(3.2)** If the prosecutor makes the application, they shall, as soon as feasible after the presiding judge or justice makes the order, inform the judge or justice that they have

+      informed the victim and any witness who are the subject of the order of its existence, its effects and the circumstances in which they may disclose information that is subject to the order without failing to comply with the order;

+      determined whether they wish to be the subject of the order; and

+      informed them of their right to apply to revoke or vary the order.

+    **(4)** An order made under this section does not apply in either of the following circumstances:

+      the disclosure of information is made in the course of the administration of justice when the purpose of the disclosure is not one of making the information known in the community; or

+      the disclosure of information is made by a person who is subject to the order and is about that person and their particulars, in any forum and for any purpose, and they did not intentionally or recklessly reveal the identity of or reveal particulars likely to identify any other person whose identity is protected by that order.

+  **(6)** Section 486.4 of the Act is amended by adding the following after subsection (4):

+    **(5)** An order made under this section does not apply in respect of the disclosure of information by the victim or witness when it is not the purpose of the disclosure to make the information known to the public.

 ### Section 3

-  **(1)** Subsections 486.5(1) and (2) of the Act are replaced by the following:
+  **(1)** Subsection 486.5(3) of the Act is replaced with the following:

-### Section 486.5

-      **(1)** Unless an order is made under section 486.4, on application of the prosecutor in respect of a victim or a witness, or on application of a victim or a witness, a judge or justice may make an order directing that any information that could identify the victim or witness shall not be published in any document, broadcast or transmitted in any way or **otherwise made available** if the judge or justice is of the opinion that the order is in the interest of the proper administration of justice.

-      **(2)** On application of the prosecutor in respect of a justice system participant who is involved in proceedings in respect of an offence referred to in subsection (2.1), or on application of such a justice system participant, a judge or justice may make an order directing that any information that could identify the justice system participant shall not be published in any document, broadcast or transmitted in any way or **otherwise made available** if the judge or justice is of the opinion that the order is in the interest of the proper administration of justice.
+    **(3)** An order made under this section does not apply in either of the following circumstances:

+      the disclosure of information is made in the course of the administration of justice when the purpose of the disclosure is not one of making the information known in the community; or

+      the disclosure of information is made by a person who is subject to the order and is about that person and their particulars, in any forum and for any purpose, and they did not intentionally or recklessly reveal the identity of or reveal particulars likely to identify any other person whose identity is protected by that order.

+    **(3.1)** An order made under this section does not apply in respect of the disclosure of information by the victim, witness or justice system participant when it is not the purpose of the disclosure to make the information known to the public.

-  **(2)** The portion of subsection 486.5(9) of the Act before paragraph (a) is replaced by the following:
+  **(2)** Section 486.5 of the Act is amended by adding the following after subsection (5):

-    **(9)** Unless the judge or justice refuses to make an order, **a** person **is prohibited from publishing** in any document, **broadcasting** or **transmitting** in any way **or otherwise making available**
+    **(5.1)** If the prosecutor makes an application for an order under subsection (1) or (2), the judge or justice shall

+      if the victim, witness or justice system participant is present, inquire of them if they wish to be the subject of the order;

+      if the victim, witness or justice system participant is not present, inquire of the prosecutor if, before the application was made, they determined whether the victim, witness or justice system participant wishes to be the subject of the order; and

+      in any event, advise the prosecutor of their duty under subsection (8.2).

+  **(3)** Section 486.5 of the Act is amended by adding the following after subsection (8):

+    **(8.1)** If an order is made, the judge or justice shall, as soon as feasible, inform the victims, witnesses and justice system participants who are the subject of that order of its existence and of their right to apply to revoke or vary it.

+    **(8.2)** If the prosecutor makes the application, they shall, as soon as feasible after the judge or justice makes the order, inform the judge or justice that they have

+      informed the victims, witnesses and justice system participants who are the subject of the order of its existence, its effects and the circumstances in which they may disclose information that is subject to the order without failing to comply with the order;

+      determined whether they wish to be the subject of the order; and

+      informed them of their right to apply to revoke or vary the order.

 ### Section 4